mattermost/mattermost-developer-documentation/site/content/integrate/admin-guide/admin-embedding.md

 weight: 80
 ---

-## Launching Mattermost From a Button Click
+## Launching Mattermost From a Button Selection

 The most common way of integrating Mattermost into another application is via a link or a button that brings up Mattermost in a new browser window or tab, with a link to a specific Mattermost channel to begin discussion.